zhandos717/doc/en/components/action-button.md

 ### HTML content

-If you need to replace an HTML area upon clicking, you can return HTML content or JSON with the key html in the response:
+If you need to replace an HTML area upon clicking, you can return HTML content or json with the html key in the response:

 ```php
 {html: 'Html content'}